coinse/gunpowder/README.md

 # Gunpowder

-**Gunpowder** is an open source software library for dynamic execution of C program.
+**Gunpowder** is an open source software library that provides control dependency analysis and branch distance instrumentation.
+You can use **Gunpowder** as the execution infrastructure to your automated test data generation technique.

 # Simple example